 WMS now owns just one of the historic vessels at the Museum: the horse drawn tar boat Gifford which is looked after and operated by WMS members.
 All the other craft have been handed over to the Canal & River Trust for their ongoing maintenance and preservation.

 The Society’s newsletter RE:PORT is published on line four times a year.
 This keeps members informed about the activities of the Society and the National Waterways Museum as well as other snippets of inland waterways related information.
-The four most recent issues can only be accessed by BMS members via the MEMBER ACCESS link.
+The most recent issue can only be accessed by WMS members via the MEMBER ACCESS link.
 However older newsletters can be accessed by anyone via the RE:PORT link in a sub menu of PUBLICATIONS on the main menu.

 The Waterways Journal is also published by the WMS annually.
 Details can be found by clicking on Waterways Journal link in a sub menu of PUBLICATIONS on the main menu.